hannesxc/downpour-chat/README.md

 # Downpour Chat (WIP)

 ## About
 NOT COMPLETED YET.
 End to end encrypted chatting application, privacy-focused.
 No data ultimately resides on our backend database, temporary data is stored so that users can grab a JSON transcript of their chats at any given time, but all data is flushed/deleted upon session termination.
 Multiple people can join multiple rooms at any given time.
-Made with ReactJS, NodeJS, ExpressJS, Socket.IO.
+Made with ReactJS, NodeJS, ExpressJS, Socket.IO and MongoDB.

 ## Project
 This project was bootstrapped with create-react-app, and uses react-router-dom for routing, react-icons for some pretty icons, react-toastify for error/success prompts, react-scroll-to-bottom for the chat's auto scroll to bottom feature, randomatic for random alphanumeric strings, cors (express middleware) and aes256 for symmetric cryptography (for messages).